akihiro-inui/MusicGenreClassifiaction/README.md

 </p>

 ## Pre-processing
+All songs are converted to 44.1kHz, 32bit, .wav format with 10 seconds.
+(see backend/src/data_process/audio_dataset_maker.py)

-The input audio signal is segmented into analysis windows of 46ms length with an overlap of half size of an analysis window.
+The input audio signal is segmented into analysis windows of 46ms (customizable) length with an overlap of half size of an analysis window.
 The number of samples in an analysis window is usually the equal power of two to facilitate the use of FFT.
 For the system, 2048 samples are framed for an analysis window.
 Also, hamm widow is applied to each analysis window.

 ## Feature Extraction

+In this project, 2 types of audio features are extracted;
+1. Hand crafted low-level audio feature 2.
+Mel-spectrogram

+### Hand crafted low-level audio feature (Expert system)
 <p align="center">
 <img src="assets/Ex.png?raw=true" alt="Feature Extraction" width="600">
 </p>